DHTMLX/docs-spreadsheet/docs/localization.md

 ## Custom locale

-To apply a different locale you need to:
+To apply a different locale, you need to:

-- provide translations for all text labels in Spreadsheet, e.g. for the Russian locale:
+- provide translations for all text labels in Spreadsheet, for example, for the Russian locale:

 ~~~jsx
 const ru = {